To Tell Their Stories

 Celebrated actress and renowned global humanitarian ASHLEY JUDD is in-demand as a speaker on mental health awareness, sought after for events with corporations, annual conferences, and on the world’s stage.
 A highly-regarded advocate and activist for decades, Judd uses her gift for storytelling to share her experiences working in communities across the globe, and regularly receives glowing reviews, such as: "Ashley was an absolutely fabulous speaker.
 She was poised, serene, generous, and funny!
 She spoke honestly and from the heart about her experience with and recovery from major depression. (..)
 She shared how she has overcome suicidal depression and not only learned to survive but to thrive.
 Many people in the audience were moved to tears and she received a standing ovation."
 (Hope for Depression Research Foundation)

 Judd, who is heralded for starring roles in box office hits and award-winning independent films, has been a vocal advocate for those without a voice from an early age, and has shared her personal experiences with mental illness and recovery.
 She even penned an Op-Ed for the New York Times about improving the way law enforcement and the government responds to mental health emergencies.
+In a recent profile also in the New York Times, Ashley reflected on a year of grief.

 Speaking from the heart, she weaves together personal and universal stories of resiliency, courage, and the power of vulnerability for growth, sharing what it takes to overcome one’s trauma to live a fulfilling life.
 Hosts and audiences alike are deeply moved by her presentations, and the praise is consistent: “Ashley Judd walked onto the Ford Hall Forum stage and hit it straight out of the park from her first word to her last.
 She is not only incredibly intelligent and a top-notch presenter, but also thoroughly knowledgeable and committed...
 It was clear that the audience found Judd completely captivating and a true inspiration.”
 (Ford Hall)